Festival of the Dead: Europe

 In Europe, historians have thought the three- day festival of the dead is a ritualistic remembrance of the deluge in which Halloween the first night is depicting the wickedness of the world before the flood.
 The second night is spent celebrating the saved who survived the deluge and the last night is meant as an honoring to those who would repopulate the Earth.
 According to Irish mythology, Samhain (like Bealtaine) was a time when the 'doorways' to the Otherworld opened, allowing supernatural beings and the souls of the dead to come into our world; while Bealtaine was a summer festival for the living, Samhain was essentially a festival for the dead.
 The dead were also honoured at Samhain.
 The beginning of winter may have been seen as the most fitting time to do so, as it was a time of 'dying' in nature.
 The souls of the dead were thought to revisit their homes seeking hospitality.
 Places were set at the dinner table and by the fire to welcome them.

 North America

 The country of Mexico celebrates Día de Muertos from October 31 to November 2.
 In Mexico, the people celebrate their dead family members with beautiful decorations and festivities, believing that they come back from the dead to enjoy a night with their families before heading back to the afterlife.
 This holiday was influenced by both the Christian Allhallowtide and practices left over by the indigenous people.

-East Asia
+Asia

 In Japanese Buddhist customs, the festival honoring the departed spirits of one's ancestors is known as the Bon Festival and is held in July or August.